-Child's Name: \
+Child's Name:

 The child's parent or guardian should carefully read and understand the following information before signing this permission form.

-Trip Planned:
+Trip Planned: Destination:

-Destination:

-Date, Time, and nd Place of Departure:
+Date, Time, and Place of Departure:

-Time and Place e of Return:
+Time and Place of Return:

 Educational Purpose of Trip:

 Transportation: Parent Drivers

 (Check as applicable) Other (specify)

-ers will accompany and supervise the class on the field trip.
-Parent assistance Parents will be expected to work cooperatively with the teachers to ensure the
+Supervision : Teachers will accompany and supervise the class on the field trip.
+Parent assistance on the trip is also needed.
+Parents will be expected to work cooperatively with the teachers to ensure the children safety.

-Ratio of Adults s to Children: Administrative Approval:

-Any special needs or requirements on this field trip:
+Ratio of Adults to Children: Administrative Approval: Any special needs or requirements on this field trip: